Introduction to entropy: Statistical mechanics and information entropy

 Thermodynamic entropy bears a close relationship to the concept of information entropy (H).
 Information entropy is a measure of the "spread" of a probability density or probability mass function.
 Thermodynamics makes no assumptions about the atomistic nature of matter, but when matter is viewed in this way, as a collection of particles constantly moving and exchanging energy with each other, and which may be described in a probabilistic manner, information theory may be successfully applied to explain the results of thermodynamics.
 The resulting theory is known as statistical mechanics.

 An important concept in statistical mechanics is the idea of the microstate and the macrostate of a system.
 If we have a container of gas, for example, and we know the position and velocity of every molecule in that system, then we know the microstate of that system.
 If we only know the thermodynamic description of that system, the pressure, volume, temperature, and/or the entropy, then we know the macrostate of that system.
-What Boltzmann realized was that there are many different microstates that can yield the same macrostate, and, because the particles are colliding with each other and changing their velocities and positions, the microstate of the gas is always changing.
+Boltzmann realized that there are many different microstates that can yield the same macrostate, and, because the particles are colliding with each other and changing their velocities and positions, the microstate of the gas is always changing.
 But if the gas is in equilibrium, there seems to be no change in its macroscopic behavior: No changes in pressure, temperature, etc. Statistical mechanics relates the thermodynamic entropy of a macrostate to the number of microstates that could yield that macrostate.
-In statistical mechanics the entropy of the system is given by Ludwig Boltzmann's famous equation:
+In statistical mechanics, the entropy of the system is given by Ludwig Boltzmann's equation:

 where S is the thermodynamic entropy, W is the number of microstates that may yield the macrostate, and $k_\text{B}$ is the Boltzmann constant.
 The natural logarithm of the number of microstates ($\ln W$) is known as the information entropy of the system.
 This can be illustrated by a simple example: